 Following the transfer of CUTX-101 to Sentynl (if any), Cyprium would remain eligible to receive up to $255.0 million in additional sales milestone payments (payable pursuant to five milestones), as well as royalties on CUTX-101 net sales ranging from mid-single digits up to the mid-twenties.
 Cyprium would retain 100% ownership over any FDA Priority Review Voucher that may be issued at NDA approval for CUTX-101.

 The Company determined that this agreement falls within the scope of ASC 606-10-15-3 and ASC 808-10-15-5A Revenue from Collaborative Arrangements (“ASC 808”) and as such the Company will recognize revenue in connection with achievement of two future development milestone payments.

 In connection with the $8.0 million upfront payment to Sentynl, the Company is recognizing revenue using an input method based upon the costs incurred to date in relation to the total estimated costs to complete the development activities.
 Accordingly, revenue is being recognized over the period in which the development activities are expected to occur.
-For the three and nine months ended September 30, 2021, the Company recognized revenue of $1.4 million and $4.6 million, respectively.
+For the year ended December 31, 2021, the Company recognized revenue of $5.4 million.
 No revenue was recognized in connection with this agreement in 2020.

 Agreement with InvaGen